gslakes/formal-consent-theory/README.md

     typically considered assault in most legal/ethical systems.)

- - modelling self-directed interactions and harm (i.e. where the ethical system is a direct actor.)
+ - more modelling of self-directed interactions and harm (particularly where the ethical system is a direct actor.)

    Why: so that the system can choose harm to itself as part of its agency.